Azure/ms-rest-nodeauth/migrate-to-identity-v2.md

 ## Pass a scope

-In `@azure/ms-rest-nodeauth`, a `tokenAudience` could be passed through the constructor of the credentials, or a `resource` passed through the `AccessTokenOptions` of the `getAccessToken` method.
-In `@azure/identity`, we call them **scopes**, and they are sent as the first parameter to the credentials' `getToken` method.
+In `@azure/ms-rest-nodeauth`, a `tokenAudience` can be passed through the constructor of the credentials.
+Alternatively, a `resource` can be passed through the `AccessTokenOptions` of the `getAccessToken` method.
+In `@azure/identity`, we call them **scopes**.
+They're sent as the first parameter to the credentials' `getToken` method.

 While scopes (or resources) are generally provided to the new credentials internally by the Azure SDK clients, a scope is necessary in the authentication flows where it's required to call to `getToken` directly.

 Scopes generally include permissions.
 For example, to request a token that could have read access to the currently authenticated user, the scope would be `https://graph.microsoft.com/User.Read`.
-An application may also request any available permission, as defined through the app registration on the portal, by sending a request ending in `/.default` as the scope.
-More information about Azure scopes and permissions is available at [Permissions and consent in the Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent).
+An app may also request any available permission, as defined through the app registration on the Azure portal, by sending a request ending in `/.default` as the scope.
+For more information about Azure scopes and permissions, see [Permissions and consent in the Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent).

 The following example code shows how to migrate from using `@azure/ms-rest-nodeauth`'s `tokenAudience` to `@azure/identity`'s `getToken`, with a scope that grants Key Vault access: